The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 • Outer ring marking the seconds made of simple dashes

-• Big bold Arabic Numerals marking the hours
+• Big bold Arabic Numerals

-• large white minute and hour hands
+• Large white minute and hour hands

 Servicing and Function Wartime Clock